8 Great Research Opportunities in Mechanical Engineering for High School Students

 Program Dates: June-August (5-6 weeks)

 Cost/Stipend: Free of cost, but you might need to arrange and pay for your own housing, meals, and transport.

-This is an unpaid internship.
+Princeton University’s Laboratory Learning Program is a prestigious research opportunity for students interested in engineering and the natural sciences.
+Selected students will be matched with Princeton faculty and staff’s ongoing research projects.
+Schedules are flexible and usually decided in tandem with the people involved in the research project.
 Project areas in engineering include multiple mechanical engineering options, such as the development of a Piezoelectric Soft Robot or a Bio-Inspired Soft Robot, kirigami sheets, materials characterization of cathodes for lithium-ion batteries, safe robotics for coral reef conservations, and many more.
-Following laboratory work, students must submit a 2-page research summary report.
+Following laboratory work, you must submit a 2-page research summary report.

 Location: Michigan State University, East Lansing, MI